ans-group/docs.ukfast.co.uk/source/security/ddos/custom_error_page.md

 ### Known Limitations
 * <nospell>HTML</nospell> files limited to 64KB
 * We will only load the error page for error status codes
-* There is no support for dynamic error codes and the pages need to be static html
+* There is no support for dynamic error codes and the pages need to be static <nospell>html</nospell>

 ```eval_rst
    .. title:: Custom Error Pages on DDoSX